-Vulnerability Class Land uses and types of development which include: Highly vulnerable Garda, ambulance and fire stations and command centres required development to be operational during flooding; (including essential Hospitals; infrastructure) Emergency access and egress points; Schools; Dwelling houses, student halls of residence and hostels; Residential Institutions such as residential care homes, children's homes and social services homes; Caravans and mobile home parks; • Dwelling houses designed, constructed or adapted for the elderly or, other people with impaired mobility; and Essential infrastructure, such as primary transport and utilities distribution, including electricity generating power stations and substations were and some the store to a startic later (for each stations, water and sewage treatment, and potential significant sources of pollution (SEVESO and IPPC sites etc) in the event of flooding.
-Less Vulnerable Buildings used for: retail, leisure, warehousing, commercial, Development industrial and non-residential institutions; Land and buildings used for holiday or short-let caravans and camping subject to specific warning and evacuation plans; Land and buildings used for agriculture and forestry; Waste treatment (except landfill and hazardous waste); Mineral working and processing; and Local transport infrastructure • Water-compatible Flood control infrastructure; development Docks, marinas and wharves; Navigation facilities; Ship building, repairing and dismantling, dockside fish processing and refrigeration and compatible activities requiring a waterside location; Water-based recreation and tourism (excluding sleeping accommodation); Lifeguard and coastguard stations; Amenity open space, outdoor sports and recreation and essential facilities such as changing rooms; and Essential ancillary sleeping or residential accommodation for staff required by uses in this category(subject to specific warning and evacuation plan) L 1
+Vulnerability Class Land uses and types of development which include: Highly vulnerable Garda, ambulance and fire stations and command centres required development to be operational during flooding; (including essential Hospitals; infrastructure) Emergency access and egress points; Schools; Dwelling houses, student halls of residence and hostels; Residential Institutions such as residential care homes, children's homes and social services homes; Caravans and mobile home parks; Dwelling houses designed, constructed or adapted for the elderly or, other people with impaired mobility; and Essential infrastructure, such as primary transport and utilities distribution, including electricity generating power stations and substations, water and sewage treatment, and potential significant sources of pollution (SEVESO and IPPC sites etc) in the event of flooding.
+Less Vulnerable Development Buildings used for: retail, leisure, warehousing, commercial, industrial and non-residential institutions.
+Development industrial and non-residential institutions; Land and buildings used for holiday or short-let caravans and camping subject to specific warning and evacuation plans; Land and buildings used for agriculture and forestry; Waste treatment (except landfill and hazardous waste); Mineral working and processing; and Local transport infrastructure • Water-compatible Flood control infrastructure; development Docks, marinas and wharves; Navigation facilities; Ship building, repairing and dismantling, dockside fish processing and refrigeration and compatible activities requiring a waterside location; Water-based recreation and tourism (excluding sleeping accommodation); Lifeguard and coastguard stations; Amenity open space, outdoor sports and recreation and essential facilities such as changing rooms; and Essential ancillary sleeping or residential accommodation for staff required by uses in this category(subject to specific warning and evacuation plan)

-\ Uses not listed in this table should considered on their own merits
+^{} Uses not listed in this table should considered on their own merits